- Battery Life

 Mounts and Mounting Options

-The 1/3 co-witness mount is perfect for your AR-15 rifle, it fits perfect on my Ballistic Advantage AR-15.
-It clears backup sights, flashlights, tape switches, and any other rail mounted accessories.
+The 1/3 co-witness mount is perfect for your AR-15 rifle, it fits perfectly on my Ballistic Advantage AR-15.
+It clears backup sights, flashlights, tape switches, and any other rail-mounted accessories.

 Holosun HS403B the best red dot?